ankaAR/bestiario5e/_creatures/myconid-sovereign.md

 ***Animating Spores.*** The myconid targets one corpse of a humanoid or a Large or smaller beast within 5 feet of it and releases spores at the corpse.
 In 24 hours, the corpse rises as a spore servant.
 The corpse stays animated for 1d4 + 1 weeks or until destroyed, and it can't be animated again in this way.

 ***Hallucination Spores.*** The myconid ejects spores at one creature it can see within 5 feet of it.
-The target must succeed on a DC 12 Constitution saving throw or be poisoned for 1 minute.
-The poisoned target is incapacitated while it hallucinates.
+The target must succeed on a DC 12 Constitution saving throw or be envenenado for 1 minute.
+The envenenado target is incapacitated while it hallucinates.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 ***Pacifying Spores.*** The myconid ejects spores at one creature it can see within 5 feet of it.
 The target must succeed on a DC 12 Constitution saving throw or be stunned for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.